 Table of Contents

 Welcome to our seminar on Aging.
-When we meet, we would like to discuss our goals and objectives, find out yours, and assemble the final version of the course.
+When we meet, we would like to discuss our goals and objectives, find out yours, and mold the course to get the most out of our class time.

 Content of the Course